top of page

 And to an extent, fitting in is in our best interest.
 But if you are denying your full self, your true self, you’re not doing yourself any favors.
 So here are 4 ways you can stop caring what people think of you, and start living a life that YOU love.

-1. Realize You’re being self-absorbed
+1. Realize you’re being self-absorbed

 This may sound a bit harsh, but hear me out.
 If you refuse to go after your dream job, wear certain clothes, go on certain trips or just do certain things because you are afraid that people will judge you, you’re actually being self-absorbed.